Hesperian Health Guides

 MW Ch18 Page 332-1.png

-To make the sores feel a little better:
+To make the sores feel better:

 • Put ice on the sore as soon as you feel it.
 This may stop the sore from getting worse.